123noob1/gwu-bootcamp-proj-4/README.md

 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ii.Split the dataset by energy source and create dataframes (ff_df, re_df, and oth_df) for each energy 			source.
 <br>
-		iii.Plot all of the features in each of the DataFrames to examine correlations between features.
-We looked 		for visualizations that had similar trends as indication  of correlation. c).
-Dickey Fuller Test
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; iii.Plot all of the features in each of the DataFrames to examine correlations between features.
+We looked for visualizations that had similar trends as indication  of correlation.
-		i).
-The Dickey-Fuller test is a statistical test used to determine if a time series data set is stationary or 		not (determined by p values less than .05) Despite observing a higher p-value than the recommended threshold 		we proceeded to conduct additional analysis on the variables “consumption for eg -btu and energy generation. d).
-Granger Causality test
+&nbsp;&nbsp;&nbsp;&nbsp;c).
+Dickey Fuller Test &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i).
+The Dickey-Fuller test is a statistical test used to determine if a time series data set is stationary or not (determined by p values less than .05) Despite observing a higher p-value than the recommended threshold we proceeded to conduct additional analysis on the variables “consumption for eg -btu and energy generation.
-		i).
-Granger Causality Test checks to see if one time series can help predict another time series. e).
-Conducted a split train test on the model. i).
-We started with a 75/25 split (132 months for training and 48 months for testing) f).
+&nbsp;&nbsp;&nbsp;&nbsp;d).
+Granger Causality test &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i).
+Granger Causality Test checks to see if one time series can help predict another time series.
+&nbsp;&nbsp;&nbsp;&nbsp;e).
+Conducted a split train test on the model.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i).
+We started with a 75/25 split (132 months for training and 48 months for testing)
+	f).
 Use a VAR Lag summary to Determine the number of lags to use for model (we selected the LAG from the lowest AIC 	   value which was 40) . g).
 Run the VarMax model for generation and consumption for eg datasets h).Create forecasts and put results in DataFrames.